-This chapter describes how to program the NAND flash memory with a selected boot image.
-To achieve this, the boot image binary is bundled together with the NAND flash programming application during the latter's compilation.
-The NAND flash programming application is then uploaded to the target and started just as an ordinary application using gdb.
-The maximum allowed size for the boot image for is 16 MB.
-The nandflash_program application can be found in the BSP.
+To have an application start automatically when the board is powered the application image must be programmed to the system flash.
+This is done by taking the boot image binary and building it into the NAND flash programming application.
+The NAND flash programming application is then uploaded to the target and started using GDB, as described in the previous section.
+The maximum recommended size for the boot image is 16 MB.
+The nandflash program application can be found in the BSP.